 The announcer and commentator of the Corrida Colosseum Tournament.

 - Big Damn Heroes: He comes to Luffy's aid when he's exhausted and needing a few minutes to recover.
-He also brings the other half of the colosseum participants in tow to stall Doflamingo.
+He also brings the other half of the Colosseum participants in tow to stall Doflamingo.

 - Combat Commentator: His role in the Corrida Colosseum is to serve as a commentator during fights.

-- Defiant to the End: He buys Luffy time by mocking Doflamingo all the while despite knowing what that entails and indeed gets slashed for his trouble.
+- Defiant to the End: He buys Luffy time by mocking Doflamingo all the while despite knowing what that entails and indeed gets impaled for his trouble.
 But still keeps spewing vitriol to the bitter end until Luffy re-engages the battle.
 Thankfully he manages to survive.